 Harvest on Fort Pond

 At 11 South Emery Street, Harvest on Fort Pond delivers fine dining that earns the description without performing it.
-The menu blends Italian influence with Montauk seafood and homegrown produce.
-While Duryea’s and Navy Beach dominate the sunset conversation, Harvest dominates the “where should we actually eat well” conversation.
-Locals will tell you it is the best restaurant in Montauk, and they are probably right, although they would never say so within earshot of Duryea’s.
+Chef Jake Williams prepares Tuscan-inspired family-style plates with local seafood and homegrown produce from the restaurant’s own herb garden.
+String lights illuminate the garden seating on Fort Pond.
+The duck is the move.
+Ultimately, locals will tell you Harvest is the best restaurant in Montauk. and they are probably right, although they would never say so within earshot of Duryea’s.

 The Surf Lodge Restaurant